Adonis2030/react-graphql-app/README.md

-# React Apollo GraphQL AApplication
+# React Apollo GraphQL Application

 This project is a React application integrated with a GraphQL API using Apollo Client.
 It demonstrates user authentication, account management, and supports multiple languages through internationalization.